asdf-format/asdf/docs/pyasdf/extensions.rst

 Writing ASDF extensions
 =======================

-Supporting new types in pyasdf is easy.
+Supporting new types in asdf is easy.
 There are three pieces needed:

 1. A YAML Schema file for each new type.

-2. A Python class (inheriting from `pyasdf.AsdfType`) for each new type.
+2. A Python class (inheriting from `asdf.AsdfType`) for each new type.

 3. A Python class to define an "extension" to ASDF, which is a set of related types.
-This class must implement the `pyasdf.AsdfExtension` abstract base class.
+This class must implement the `asdf.AsdfExtension` abstract base class.

 For an example, we will make a type to handle rational numbers called ``fraction``.